 Beyond Crypto: BTCC Exchange To Power TOKEN2049 Dubai With Slam Dunk Energy

-BTCC , one of the world's longest-serving cryptocurrency exchanges, is set to create a standout presence at TOKEN2049 Dubai with an interactive basketball-themed booth that will combine entertainment with community engagement.
+VILNIUS, Lithuania, April 15, 2025 (GLOBE NEWSWIRE) -- BTCC , one of the world's longest-serving cryptocurrency exchanges, is set to create a standout presence at TOKEN2049 Dubai with an interactive basketball-themed booth combining entertainment with community engagement as a gold sponsor.
 The sleek design, featuring the exchange's professional navy blue and white color scheme, is expected to be a popular destination at the event when TOKEN2049 takes place from April 30 to May 1, 2025 in Madinat Jumeirah, Dubai.

 Slam Dunk Experience